nuitrcs/Griffith_LURN_dashboard/flexdashboard/README.md

     - `show_median`: boolean defining whether to show the median values for the reference population (default = TRUE)
     - `show_total`: boolean defining whether to show the total plots (default = TRUE)
     - `show_table`: boolean defining whether to show the table tab first (default = FALSE, i.e., show the plots tab first)
+    - `include_table_tab`: boolean defining whether to include the table tab in the app (default = TRUE).
+Setting this to FALSE may be useful if rendering the plot to an image.
     - `annotate_plot`: boolean defining whether to annotate the plot with descriptions and instructions (default =  FALSE, currently not fully implements)
     - `autoscale_symptoms_axis`: boolean defining whether to scale the symptoms axis to the data (default = FALSE, i.e., scale from 0 to 100 for all symptoms)
 - The third line renders the tab with the figures into a .png image.
 This takes similar arguments to the previous command, and also has a file name and a width and height.
 I selected these width and height values to be the same aspect ratio as an 8.5/11 inch paper.